 Hare coursing is also an illegal bloodsport, where dogs are used to chase, turn, and catch and kill hares with large amounts of money being gambled on the results.

 Hares are still very often poached, particularly with lurchers cross-bred from collies and greyhounds.

 Hares are a very popular wild British animal, and are a real treat for any animal lover or conservationist to see.

-Information provided by the The Mammal Society, The Wildlife Trusts and Care for the Wild
+Information provided by the The Mammal Society, The Wildlife Trusts and the Hare Preservation Trust

 Reporting Wildlife Crime